casper-ecosystem/cep-85/README.md

 In addition, the following arguments may be passed to establish their associated user lists.

-- `"admin_list"` : A list of users that will have `admin` access to this contract instance.
+- `"admin_list"` : A list of users with `admin` access to this contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.
-- `"minter_list"` : A list of users that will have the ability to mint tokens using this contract instance.
+- `"minter_list"` : A list of users that can mint tokens using this contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.
-- `"burner_list"` : A list of users that will have the ability to burn tokens using this contract instance.
+- `"burner_list"` : A list of users that can burn tokens using this contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.
 - `"meta_list"` : A list of users that have access to the `set_uri` entrypoint.
 Passed in as a string consisting of a list of `PublicKeys`.
-- `"none_list"` :  A list of users that have no special access to the contract instance.
+- `"none_list"` :  A list of users without special access to the contract instance.
 Passed in as a string consisting of a list of `PublicKeys`.

 ### Modalities